chb/smart-docs/reference/change_log/index.md

 <div class='simple_box'>
-  FIXME: Please refer to the logs and commits of each SMART repositories on
+  Please refer to the logs and commits of each SMART repositories on
   <a href='https://github.com/chb'>Github</a> as we update this!
 </div>